fentec-project/CiFEr/README.md

     ([paper](https://eprint.iacr.org/2017/972.pdf)) and instantiated from the
     scheme in the first point (`cfe_damgard_multi`).

+#### Quadratic scheme
+You will need to include headers from `quadratic` directory.

+It contains an implementation of an efficient FE scheme for quadratic multi-variate polynomials by Sans, Gay and Pointcheval ([paper](https://eprint.iacr.org/2018/206.pdf)) which is based on bilinear pairings, and offers adaptive security under chosen-plaintext attacks (IND-CPA security).

 #### Attribute based encryption (ABE) schemes
 You will need to include headers from `abe` directory.
 There are two implemented
 schemes: